 The Scandinavian language has a pleasant, highly melodic, singing sound and primarily free of unpleasant ch-sounds.

-With lots of similar vocabulary and similar word order to English, it is comparatively easy to learn.
+With lots of vocabulary and word order similar to English, it is comparatively easy to learn.

 The syntax is identical to English, with a subject-verb-object structure.